Saxe-Gessaphe: Dynastic background

 The family descends from Princess Anna of Saxony (13 December 1929 – 13 March 2012) and her husband Roberto Afif (1916–1978).
-Anna was a sister of Maria Emanuel, Margrave of Meissen, the childless head of the ex-royal House of Saxony and, as such, titular King of Saxony.
+Anna was a sister of Maria Emanuel, Margrave of Meissen, the childless head of the royal House of Saxony.
 Of the five children of the late Prince Friedrich Christian (1893–1968), son and heir of Saxony's last king Friedrich August III (who was obliged to abdicate in 1918 coincident with Germany's surrender in World War I), Anna is the only one who has living, legitimate children.

 Succession to Saxony's throne was semi-Salic: only if all male dynasts were to become extinct would the female dynast nearest in kinship to the last male, or her descendants, inherit the throne.
 Both male and female dynasts, however, were required to "marry equally" (to a member of a reigning, formerly reigning, or mediatised family) in order to transmit dynastic rights to their own descendants.
 Thus the eligibility of the Saxe-Gessaphe line for the royal Saxon legacy would depend on the dynasticity of their mother's marriage.

 Lebanese heritage

 The Afif family claimed to belong patrilineally to an ancient princely Lebanese Turkmen and Maronite Catholic family in what is now Lebanon.
-Afif, emir in Keserwan and grandson of the Lebanese emir Mansur 'Asaf bin Hasan (1522-1580), is said to be the ancestor of the Christianised cheikhs of Bkassine, from which Roberto Afif was assumed to descend.
+Afif, emir in Keserwan and grandson of the Lebanese emir Mansur 'Asaf bin Hasan (1522–1580), is said to be the ancestor of the Christianised cheikhs of Bkassine, from which Roberto Afif was assumed to descend.

 According to the royal genealogical book series, L'Allemagne dynastique, Princess Anna maintains that her husband's family descend from Suleiman, who was granted the province of Keserwan, north of Beirut, in 1306 by the Mamluks.
-She further avers that Roberto's father, Alexander Afif (1883-1971), a lifelong resident of Beirut, was a knight of the Order of the Holy Sepulchre and was Prince of "Assaph" (or Afif-Gessaphe) in Lebanon.
+She further avers that Roberto's father, Alexander Afif (1883–1971), a lifelong resident of Beirut, was a knight of the Order of the Holy Sepulchre and was Prince of "Assaph" (or Afif-Gessaphe) in Lebanon.

 Roberto emigrated to Mexico, obtained a law degree, and made his living as a businessman.
-The family was associated with some of the most prominent Mexican families.
+The family was socially connected with some of the most prominent Mexican families.
 Although not as wealthy as they used to be, the family lives an upper middle class life in one of Mexico City's better neighbourhoods, Polanco.

 Roberto's sister, Alexandra Afif, born in Beirut in 1919, morganatically married Prince Karl Anton of Hohenzollern (born 1922), in Rome in 1951.
 Prince Karl Anton was a nephew of Prince Friedrich Christian of Saxony, and is thus a first cousin of Margrave Maria Emanuel and Princess Anna.